Yes, in DESelect Segment you can do this by using Filter Sets.

 Filter Sets are predefined sets of Filters that can be created based on an individual Data Extension or a Data Set and its available fields.

 Filter Sets can save you a good amount of time since they are reusable for all users, but can only be created by Administrators.
+Filter Sets can also be organized by putting them in categories.

 How can you create a Filter Set?